-Yes, we offer X-ray testing for all products, and through-hole PCB assembly is no exception.
+Yes, we offer X-ray testing for all products, and PCB with through-hole PCB assembly is no exception.

 Yes, Viasion will carry out a series of testing and inspection for all the products.
 The following states the main ways of testing and inspection in Viasion.

 1) Electrical Test (E-test)